 The Community Service and Action Committee encourages participation in and support of charitable organizations in our local community.
 Using funds from our annual auction as well as the Immanuel benevolence budget, the Committee disburses funds to a variety of local outreach organizations.
 We also organize collections of goods to provide supplies to groups we help support.

 We welcome new ideas and opportunities to support local charities or service organizations.
 Volunteer for a specific project (below) or join our committee and attend monthly meetings to help direct our outreach efforts.
 We’d love to have you join us.
-Please feel free to contact one of our chairs, Linda Wenri or Betsy Lasher, or the church office for more information on how to become involved.
-The Committee meets on the first Monday of the month, September through May.
+Please feel free to contact the church office for more information on how to become involved.

 Community Service Organizations We Support

 - Alternative House (http://www.thealternativehouse.org/) has multiple programs to further their mission to transform the lives of at-risk children, youth and their families.
 There are opportunities to volunteer at the Emergency Teen Shelter, Culmore and Annandale centers and with the Assisting Youth Mothers and Homeless Youth Initiative programs.

 - Bright Beginnings (http://www.brightbeginningsinc.org/) is a child and family development center for homeless infants, toddlers and preschoolers and their families which provides a safe, nurturing educational environment to prepare children for kindergarten.
 They welcome volunteers to assist in the classrooms.

 - Bethany House (http://www.bhnv.org/) provides emergency shelter and supportive services to victims of domestic violence throughout Northern Virginia and the surrounding DC metro communities.